react-toolbox/react-toolbox/components/button/readme.md

 | `onClick`  | `Function` |  | Callback called when the button is clicked.|
 | `primary`  | `false` | | If true, component will have the primary color.|
 | `ripple`  | `Boolean`  | `true`    | If true, component will have a ripple effect on click.|

-Also, any additional properties will be directly transferred to the `button` tag.